quyhoaItDataScience/prolog_project/README.md

 ## Notes

+Here's the revised version with improved grammar:

-- The code uses the `defaultdict` class from the `collections` module to store the predicates in the knowledge base.
+- The code utilizes the defaultdict class from the collections module to store the predicates in the knowledge base.
-- The code supports variables in the predicates, allowing for more complex queries and inference.
+- The code supports variables in the predicates, enabling more complex queries and inference.
-- The code uses a backtracking algorithm to process the queries and find matches in the knowledge base.
+The code employs a backtracking algorithm to process the queries and identify matches in the knowledge base.
+- There are two versions of this system.
+I recommend using the main2.py version because it supports complex and multiple queries.
+Moreover, the `main2.py` version executes significantly faster than the `main.py` version.

 Feel free to modify and adapt the code according to your needs.